- Behind a Door

 S. Miller

-My mother let slip one day that she regarded herself as the perfect one, because she had no birth defects.
-Later, I learned that her lack of birth defects was due to the fact that she was the oldest.
-During birth, the mother’s and her firstborn’s blood may mix.
-If this happens, the mother’s body recognizes the baby’s Rh protein as a foreign substance and makes antibodies against it.
-That’s when the situation becomes fraught for any other babies conceived thereafter, if they have the wrong blood type.
-As the first child, my mother caused the inhospitable uterine environment for her siblings.
+Later, I learned that her own lack of birth defects was due to the fact that she was the oldest child.
+During her birth, her blood mixed with her mother’s; the incompatibility created antibodies in her mother’s blood.
+For any other babies conceived thereafter, if they have the wrong blood type, they’d have birth defects.
+As the first child, therefore, my mother had caused the inhospitable uterine environment for her siblings; she’d caused the imperfections, the birth defects.
 She hadn’t really done anything to escape defects, except by being the first.

 Later, when my son grew up and went to college, he told me he had trouble sleeping; or rather, he wasn’t letting himself go to sleep.
 He said he knew it was bad for him, but he resisted it.
 He wanted to have control over something.